canismarko/dungeon-sheets/docs/gm_notes.rst

 - **"conjure animals"** - A list of options to choose from when a player casts the *Conjure Animals* spell.
+- **"treasure"** - Tables for rolling treasure dropped by individuals or hoards.

 .. code-block:: python
    :caption: Example: